FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 Thank you very much for your interest in martial arts.
 I am grateful and honored to have the opportunity to provide you with information about the martial arts and help you choose a qualified martial arts school for your family.

 Our students and their families have joined our Dragon Gym community for a variety of reasons.
 We look forward to learning more about you and how martial arts is the right solution to help you achieve your goals for you, your family and your children.
-Each of our 285 youth and 135 adults who learn and practice Tae Kwon Do and Jiu-Jitsu with us, have their own reasons for choosing Dragon Gym.
+Each of our youth and adult students who learn and practice Tae Kwon Do, Muay Thai, and Jiu-Jitsu with us, have their own reasons for choosing Dragon Gym.
 Our goal is to help our students get the most out of their martial arts experience which provides lessons, strategies and techniques that will serve them for a lifetime.

 Are you wanting to help your child with focus, self-discipline, self-confidence, better grades, self-control, leadership, resilience and better behavior at home and school?